Wandering within Clarity

 The viewer is invited to enter into the poetic space.
 The vague, lightful transparency of the paper creates a lighthearted place that draws the visitor in.
 The image and the shape of the paper layers, the qualities of light as it reflects on the bronze color or passes through the paper and the spatial emptiness are subsequently changing due to the wandering of the spectator.
 The spectator and the work, as equal parts, merge together in a poetic unit.

-The Wandering within Clarity installation, was presented in similar ways as part of The Blind Spot Project in June 2019 in ESMUC Barcelona, and in October 2019 in the Aby Warburg Haus, in Hamburg.
-The Blind Spot Project was funded by Humanities in the European Research Area HERA.
+The Wandering within Clarity installation, was presented in similar ways in June 2019 in ESMUC Barcelona, and in October 2019 in the Aby Warburg Haus, in Hamburg, as part of The Blind Spot Project that was funded by Humanities in the European Research Area HERA.

 The Blind Spot Project Introduction by Nathalie Karagiannis

 The Blind Spot / The blind spot can be defined in various ways as that which cannot be seen but which we know is there: that which is coming towards us and towards which we go without discerning it; that which is played out in hypothetical but existing mode behind our back, as it were; that which was there, in front of our eyes, all the time but which we never noticed; that which might bring us towards greater knowledge but escapes us in the present; that which allows us to escape by refusing it.